-Susan Lessard, Bucksport -- 1st Term
+Susan Lessard, Bucksport, Chair -- 2nd Term

-Ms. Lessard has 36 years of experience in local government in Maine.
+Ms. Lessard has 40 years of experience in local government in Maine.
 She currently serves as Town Manager for the Town of Bucksport, and previously served as the Town Manager for the communities of Hampden, Vinalhaven, Fayette, and Livermore Falls.
 As such Ms. Lessard has extensive experience in solid waste management issues, municipal financial management, and community development.
 She is a past president of the Maine Municipal Association, and has served on the Municipal Review Committee and the Maine Rural Development Council.
 Ms. Lessard has received a number of awards for her work including the Governor's Environmental Excellence Award (2002) for development of a collaborative process for municipal review of major landfill expansion projects in Hampden, and the Maine Engineering Excellence Award (1998) and Maine Town and City Manager's Association Leadership Award (1999) for the development of an innovative alternative landfill capping plan for the town of Vinalhaven.
 Ms. Lessard also received a U.S. Coast Guard Public Service Commendation (1996) for her work on a program to transfer ownership of thirty-five Maine lighthouses from the federal government to municipalities and non-profitorganizations across the state.
 Ms. Lessard resides in Bucksport with her husband Dan.
-Ms. Lessard was appointed to the Board by Governor Paul R. LePage in January 2018.
+Ms. Lessard was reappointed to the Board by Governor Janet T. Mills in January 2022.

 Robert Duchesne, Hudson -- 1st Term

-Robert Duchesne is a former State Legislator and radio show broadcast host.
+Robert Duchesne is a former state legislator and radio show broadcast host.
 Mr. Duchesne's radio career spanned more than three decades, during which he served as host of a popular radio show that was broadcast across eastern and central Maine.
 During his radio career, Mr. Duchesne was active in charity and public service organizations in the Bangor area, including Downeast Big Brothers Big Sisters, Maine Audubon, and the Maine Association of Broadcasters.
 He also served on several economic and business development boards.
 In 2005, Mr. Duchesne was elected to the Maine House of Representatives, where he served six non-consecutive terms.
 While in the Legislature, he chaired both the Environment and Natural Resources Committee and the Inland Fisheries and Wildlife Committee, and started his own guiding business – Maine Birding Trail.
 Mr. Duchesne shares his birding expertise in a weekly birding column for the Bangor Daily News and the Woods and Waters column for Bangor Metro magazine.
 Robert Duchesne resides at Pushaw Lake in Hudson with his wife, Sandi.
-He was appointed to the Board by Governor Janet T. Mills in March 2019.
+Mr. Duchesne was appointed to the Board by Governor Janet T. Mills in September 2019.

 Robert Sanford, Gorham -- 1st Term